 Nature of Operations.
 Robert Half International Inc. (the "Company") is a specialized talent solutions and business consulting firm that connects opportunities at great companies with highly skilled job seekers.
-Robert Half® offers contract talent solutions and permanent placement talent solutions for finance and accounting, technology, marketing and creative, legal, administrative and customer support roles.
+Robert Half® offers contract talent solutions and permanent placement talent solutions for finance and accounting, technology, marketing and creative, legal, administrative, and customer support roles.
 Robert Half is also the parent company of Protiviti®, a global consulting firm that provides internal audit, risk, business, and technology consulting solutions.
+The Company operates in North America, South America, Europe, Asia and Australia.
+The Company is a Delaware corporation.